Skip to content

 What is content marketing?

-content marketing keyboard Let's begin with a question: what is content marketing?
-We could give a long definition of what content marketing is, but we can say that it’s just “Storytelling”.
-The best content marketers are the most effective storytellers, they’re able to make people excited, keep their attention and get them back on the content again.
+content marketing strategy Let's begin with a question: What is content marketing?
+We could give a long definition, but we can say that it’s just “Storytelling.”
+The best content marketers are the most effective storytellers.
+They can get people excited, keep their attention, and get them back on the content again.

-To achieve this we need to plan a long-term content marketing strategy, but this looks like we need to climb a steep mountain: we can see the summit but it is really far away and we don’t even know the trail.
-But, if others have been able to climb this mountain before then we can do it too.
+To achieve this, we need to plan a long-term content marketing strategy.
+This looks like climbing a steep mountain: We can see the summit, but it is really far away, and we don’t even know the trail.
+But if others have been able to climb this mountain before, we can do it, too.

 Steps needed to climb a content mountain